Pantocyclus/InstantSCCS/README.md

 For potions and consumables, you may set `instant_<testName>TestPulls=<comma-separated item IDs>` to pull and use them right before triggering the tests.
 For example, `set instant_spellTestPulls=5020,10607` to automatically pull and use the [tobiko marble soda](https://kol.coldfront.net/thekolwiki/index.php/Tobiko_marble_soda) and [Yeg's Motel hand soap](https://kol.coldfront.net/thekolwiki/index.php/Yeg%27s_Motel_hand_soap) for the Spell Damage Test (`<testName>` should be one of `hp|mus|myst|mox|hot|com|fam|spell|weapon|booze`).<br/>

-For equipment and other stuff, `set instant_prePulls=<comma-separated item IDs>` to pull said items just prior to the leveling portion of the script.<br/>
+For equipment and other stuff, `set instant_prePulls=<comma-separated item IDs>` to pull said items just prior to the leveling portion of the script, or `set instant_freeFightPulls=<comma-separated item IDs>` to pull and use these items just prior to the scaling free fights so as not to burn turns of these effects.<br/>

 ### I am severely overleveling.
 What preferences can I change to make the script spend fewer turns powerleveling?